fwextensions/fwjs-errata/README.md

 ## `fw.appName` is wrong

 `fw.appName` returns `"Fireworks 10"` in Fireworks CS6, even though CS6 is version 12.

+## `dom.setElementLocked()` and `dom.setElementVisible()` index elements differently than `dom.frames[0].layers[0].elements`

+The `elements` array of a layer is indexed from the top-most element in the layer downwards.
+When you call `dom.setElementLocked()`, the third parameter is supposed to be the index of the element you want to lock or unlock.
+But passing in `0` actually toggles the lock state of the bottom-most element.

+So it seems like `dom.setElementLocked()` indexes the layer's elements in the opposite direction from the `elements` array.
+To convert from the `elements` index to the index used by `dom.setElementLocked()`, subtract it from the length of the array minus 1.
+So if there are 5 elements on the layer and you want to change the locked state of the second one from the top (with index 1), you’d do `(5 – 1) – 1 == 3`.

+The `dom.setElementVisible()` method has the same bug.

 # Undocumented features